abjer/sds/src/content/page/readings.md

 - Anderson, Chris.
 2008. "[The end of theory: The data deluge makes the scientific method obsolete](http://www.uvm.edu/~cmplxsys/wordpress/wp-content/uploads/reading-group/pdfs/2008/anderson2008.pdf)." *Wired*, 16-07.

 ## Session 2: Reproducible research

+We introduce Git for handling and sharing your code as well as Markdown for writing.
+These two tools have the potential to greatly enhance your productivity.

 #### Required reading
 - BBB: Chapter 3 & 4